Chinese nationality law: Mainland China

-Law enforcement in mainland China may detain any citizens without arrest warrants or explicit authorization from judicial authorities, despite nominal constitutional protections against arbitrary arrest and detention.
-Political dissidents and their families are subject to invasive personal surveillance and house arrest.
-Mainland authorities will occasionally perform extraordinary rendition on Chinese citizens, abducting individuals of interest who are overseas and forcibly returning them to China.
+Despite nominal constitutional protections against arbitrary arrest and detention, law enforcement in mainland China may either detain any citizen or ban any citizen from leaving the country, even without the issuance of any formal arrest warrants or explicit authorization from judicial authorities.
+Political dissidents and their families are often subject to house arrest within the country.
+Invasive personal surveillance on the political dissidents, by the Chinese Communist Party, is conducted within the country and even abroad in foreign jurisdictions (with the assistance of foreign nationals).
+It has been observed that mainland authorities will occasionally perform extraordinary rendition on Chinese citizens, abducting individuals of interest who are overseas and forcibly returning them to China.

+In regards to the scope of nationality as conducted in practice by the Chinese government, Foreign Policy Kris Cheng columnist has argued that "If you have ever held or could have held Chinese citizenship, you are a Chinese national unless Beijing decides you are not."
+The restrictions on the recognition of dual nationality in the eyes of the Chinese government has led to conflicting circumstances like those which Yuan Yang of Financial Times has cited in that the Chinese authorities in 2015 treating the case of the writer Gui Minhai as a Chinese national despite his additional Swedish citizenship.
+The subsequent detainment of the writer by Chinese authorities in China is highlighted by Yuan Yang as evidence that the Chinese state "muddies" the distinction between ethnicity and citizenship.
+Anthropologist Cathryn H. Clayton of the University of Hawaiʻi at Mānoa charges that, through the inherited position of Chinese governments since the late Qing, which instituted Jus sanguinis as the basis for nationality, "the Chinese state has a penchant for overextending the principle of jus sanguinis—that is, for viewing everyone in the world who is of Chinese descent[...]as potential or actual national subjects[...]" and she observes that "Chinese nationality law, like most nationality laws worldwide, had no place for a group defined primarily by its mixedness.'

 Hong Kong and Macau

 Hong Kong and Macau permanent residents have the unrestricted right to live and work in their territories, but do not have automatic residence or employment rights in mainland China.
-The central government issues Home Return Permits to residents who are Chinese citizens for travel purposes and Residence Permits if they intend to reside or work in the mainland for longer than six months.
+The central government issues Home Return Permits to residents for travel purposes and Residence Permits if they intend to reside or work in the mainland for longer than six months.

 Chinese nationals with right of abode in these regions are eligible for Hong Kong or Macau Resident Identity Cards, able to hold Hong Kong Special Administrative Region passports or Macau Special Administrative Region passports, and may vote in elections for the Legislative Council of Hong Kong or Legislative Assembly of Macau.